mfalt/gitTutorial/README.md

 git clone https://github.com/mfalt/foundationsandtrends.git
 ```

-## Basic Concept (Optional)
+## Basic Concept (**Optional**)
+This part may be useful to understand the concepts, but is not nessasary to understand in order to use git.
 The repository keeps track of three trees/indexes, the `Working Directory`, `Index` and `HEAD` which will be explained below.
-This part may be useful to understand the concepts, but is not nessasary to understand in order to use git.
 You can always check the status of the repository by writing
 ```bash
 git status